dmitrybirin/blog/blog/2018-10-06/index.md

 category: "Codectober"
 ---

-Lazy Friday, but got the prototype with mobx-state-tree working further.
+Lazy Saturday, but got the prototype with mobx-state-tree working further.

 The more I playing with it, the more I like it.